-In the past, youth have had lower participation rates than those aged 25 to 54, but higher than those aged 55 to 64 years.
-The gap between participation rates for youth and older adults (ages 55 to 64 years) has been narrowing in the last 10 years as a result of the changing demographics in Nova Scotia and delayed retirements.
+In the past, youth have had lower participation rates than those aged 25 to 54, but higher than those aged 55 years and over.
+The gap between participation rates for youth and older adults (ages 55 years and over) has narrowed slightly over the last 10 years as a result of the changing demographics in Nova Scotia and delayed retirements.

-The labour force participation rate in the province has been declining since 2009 with the exception of 2012 where it reached a high of 64%.
-The participation rate in 2012 was still noticeably below the national average of roughly 67% during the same period.
-The lower participation rate reflects a number of factors, including an older population who tend to have lower levels of labour force participation.
+The labour force participation rate in the province has been declining since 2011 except for 2012 where it reached a high of 64.4%.
+The participation rate in 2012 was still noticeably below the national average of 66.5% during the same period.
+The lower participation rate reflects several factors, including an older population who tend to have lower levels of labour force participation.